OpenMDAO/OpenMDAO-Framework/docs/mdao/mdf.rst

         self.solver.tol = .0000001
         self.solver.algorithm = "broyden2"

 The input is selected using ``add_parameter``.
-You might also be familiar with the term *independent* used to describe this.
-Here, we've given a *low* and a *high* attribute, but we've set them to very large negative and positive values as the Broyden solver doesn't use either of these.
+Note that the interface is the same as in the FixedPointIterator.
+As before, we've given a *low* and a *high* attribute, but we've set them to very large negative and positive values as the Broyden solver doesn't use either of these.
 The output is specified by adding an equality constraint.
 A solver essentially tries to drive something to zero.
 In this case, we want to